Abdrushin-web/Web/README.md

 This web site is intended for whole Earth to serve and preserve collected works of Lord Abd-ru-shin.
 We strive for neutral, cleanest form possible to be sustained by group of collaborators.

+Original formulation of the project in Czech can be found at address http://duchovnipodpora.vzestup.net/projekty/ciste_slovo/start.

 ## Where is the Web Site Located?

 - Currently the web site is located at address http://abd-ru-shin.vzestup.net